“I’m excited about the growth and what is to come in the future. I can only imagine how it will be five years from now.” -Jasmine Johnson

 "Women of Color Blaze Lonely Trail in Sciences"

 Article by Brooke Lewis for the Syracuse Post-Standard

 Featuring Alexis Peña (Left) and Ariel Ash-Shakoor (Right)

 We exist to empower women of color in STEM by building community, fostering a sense of belonging, and promoting academic, professional, and interpersonal excellence.

-Ms. Ariel Ash-Shakoor is a bioengineering graduate student in the College of Engineering and Computer Science.
+Ms. Ariel Ash-Shakoor is a bioengineering PhD student in the College of Engineering and Computer Science.